broadinstitute/pooled-cell-painting-profiling-template/weld_process_README.md

 ### Execution:

 1. Activate conda environment. (`conda activate pooled-cell-painting`)
-2. Manually update the configuration yaml documents for your specific experiment.
+2. Manually update the configuration yaml documents for your specific batch.
     * Yaml documents with reasonable default values are available in the [config/](config/) folder.
     * Do NOT change the location of the .yaml files.
     * Additional documentation for each of the parameters is available in the [config/docs/](config/docs/) folder.